orkes-io/docs/blog/2022-08-05-reduce-reuse-recycle.md

 Netflix Conductor is a workflow orchestration engine.
 But for our workflow, let's shift gears to a different type of orchestration and conductor.

-In the classical period (think Mozart and Haydn), the 3rd movement of symphonies pretty much were all in the style of a "minuet and trio."
+In the classical period (think Mozart and Haydn), the 3rd movement of symphonies were mostly written in the style of a "minuet and trio."
 If you looked at the musical score (the workflow in this loose analogy), the 3rd movement appears to be short... until you look at the details.

-A minuet is a dance, and so the lines repeat themselves a lot.
+A minuet is a dance, and so the musical phrases repeat themselves a lot.
 Rather than write out the music over and over, the repeat sign is used:

 <p align="center"><img src="/content/img/repeat.png" alt="a simple fork diagram" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>